wely/DevCamp/HOL/java/01-developer-environment/README.md

     > *There is a new python-based command line interface in preview - we are not going to use that one.
 Please follow these instructions to install the node-based command line interface.*

-    Then install the Microsoft Azure Cross Platform Command Line by executing:
+    If necessary finish the Node installation, then install the Microsoft Azure Cross Platform Command Line by executing in a **NEW** command prompt window:

     ```CMD
     npm install azure-cli -g
     ```

 1. If you are not developing in Java for the DevCamp, you can skip this step.
 We have already installed the Java JDK, but we will install gradle and Eclipse.
-We will be using the gradle build manager - to install that using the [chocolatey package manager](http://www.chocolatey.org), open a command window as administrator and type:
+We will be using the gradle build manager - to install that using the [chocolatey package manager](http://www.chocolatey.org), open a **NEW** command window **as administrator** and type:

     ```CMD
     choco install -y gradle
     ```

-    Also install maven with:
+    Close the command window, open a **NEW** command window **as administrator** and also install maven with:

     ```CMD
     choco install -y maven
     ```

-    Go to the root directory using `cd \ `, and perform these commands in sequence:
+    Close the command window, open a **NEW** command window **as administrator** and go to the root directory using `cd \ `, and perform these commands in sequence:

     ```CMD
     refreshenv